Lucas Vennegoor of Hesselink

-Lucas Vennegoor of Hesselink (born 14 March 2006) is a Dutch professional football player who plays as striker for Eredivisie club Twente.
+Lucas Vennegoor of Hesselink (born 14 March 2006) is a Dutch professional footballer who plays as striker for club Twente.
+He is also the son of former Dutch international footballer Jan Vennegoor of Hesselink.

 Career

 A youth product of Quick '20, Vennegoor of Hesselink moved to the academy of Twente in 2016.
 On 14 March 2024, he signed his first professional contract with Twente until 2027.
 He made his senior and professional debut with Twente in a 6–2 Eredivisie tie win over Willem II on 12 January 2025.

 International career

 Vennegoor of Hesselink made the final Netherlands U19 squad for the 2025 UEFA European Under-19 Championship.

-Personal life

-Lucas is the son of the Dutch former international footballer Jan Vennegoor of Hesselink.